 What Should I Look for in the Best Pasta Extruder?

 There are a number of factors that you’ll want to consider for your pasta extruder or attachment.
 Here are some of the most important ones.

 If you are a pasta connoisseur, then you’ll certainly want to pay close attention to the type of pasta it can make.
 You know that a certain type of pasta is best with a certain type of pasta sauce, right?
 Of course!

 Most machines include a few different attachments, and there are some that offer you the option to get more.
 Check the specific brand that you’re interested in for all the details.

 Electric or Hand Crank

 If you want the easiest option, then consider something like the KitchenAid pasta extruder attachment.
 The KitchenAid extruder is fully automatic, except for the fact that you have to cut it.
 It’s a simple way to make yourself some delicious pasta at home without getting an arm workout!

-Another option to consider is a fully automated pasta machine with extruder built in.
-Our top pick is this one: Philips Automatic Pasta Machine.
+Another option to consider is a fully automated pasta machine with an extruder built-in.

 As with any home or kitchen appliance, price is a major consideration.
 You should be able to find a top-notch pasta extruder for well under $100.
 They are generally quite simple machines without a ton of moving parts and the price reflects this.

 Of course, at the higher end, you’re getting far more durable products that’ll last you a lifetime instead of just a year or two.